jamulussoftware/jamuluswebsite/contribute/en/Style-and-Tone.md

 "Client" When capitalised, this means an instance of Jamulus running in client mode, used to connect to Jamulus Servers.

-“Server” When capitalsed, this means an instance of Jamulus running in server mode.
-When lower case, this means the general term for the machine that runs the Server (eg "A Server running on an AWS server").
-Not to be confused with “Directory”.
+“Server” When capitalized, refers to an instance of Jamulus running in server mode.
+When lowercase as _server_, this refers to the computer that runs the Server (e.g. _A Server running on an AWS server_).
+Not to be confused with Directory.

 “Directory” The term for a type of Server that a Client uses to get a list of Servers from.
 Avoid the use of the term _Directory Server_ because it may be confusing in the presence of _Server_ on its own.